Do you know the difference between price and value?

 I only ever invest in investment-grade real estate, because I understand that it's worth paying a premium for a property that's more likely to outperform the market averages in the future.

 But, in my experience, far too many people get bogged down on the purchase price and forget the bigger picture, which is how that property will perform in the years ahead.

 Of course, this is where a "bargain" mentality can be dangerous because a cheap or inferior property will likely always remain that way.

 Often because it is in a secondary location.

-When investing in property, it’s vitally important to follow a proven strategic formula which will enable you to achieve the best results over the long-term.
+When investing in property, it's vitally important to follow a proven strategic formula that will enable you to achieve the best results over the long term.